 Faster return to normal activities (typically within 1-3 weeks)

-Laparoscopic ventral hernia repair provides a strong, lasting solution for abdominal wall defects while minimizing surgical trauma, allowing patients to resume daily activities without the pain, unsightly bulge, or potential dangers of an unrepaired hernia.
+Laparoscopic ventral hernia repair provides a strong, lasting solution for abdominal wall defects while minimizing surgical trauma, allowing San Jose patients to resume daily activities without the pain, unsightly bulge, or potential dangers of an unrepaired hernia.

-This minimally invasive procedure corrects a weakness or opening at the navel that allows tissue to protrude, restoring normal abdominal wall integrity and eliminating the bulge at the belly button.
+This minimally invasive surgical procedure corrects a weakness or opening at the navel that allows tissue to protrude, restoring normal abdominal wall integrity and eliminating the bulge at the belly button.

-What happens during surgery?
+What happens during laparoscopic umbilical hernia surgery?

 Using two to three small incisions (typically 0.5-1 cm each), your surgeon inserts a camera and specialized instruments to access the umbilical defect.
 The protruding tissue is carefully returned to the abdominal cavity, and a synthetic or biological mesh is precisely positioned and secured to reinforce the weakened area.
 The entire procedure typically takes 30-60 minutes under general anesthesia.